volcengine/verl/README.md

 ## Performance Tuning Guide
 The performance is essential for on-policy RL algorithm.
 We have written a detailed [performance tuning guide](https://verl.readthedocs.io/en/latest/perf/perf_tuning.html) to help you optimize performance.

-## Use vLLM v0.8.2
+## Upgrade to vLLM v0.8.2
-veRL now supports vLLM>=0.8.2 when using FSDP as the training backend.
+verl now supports vLLM>=0.8.2 when using FSDP as the training backend.
 Please refer to [this document](https://github.com/volcengine/verl/blob/main/docs/README_vllm0.8.md) for the installation guide and more information.
 Please avoid vllm 0.7.x, which contains bugs that may lead to OOMs and unexpected errors.

 ## Use Latest SGLang
-SGLang is fully supported with veRL, and SGLang RL Group is working extensively on building unique features, including multi-turn Agentic RL, VLM RLHF, Server-Based RL, and Partial Rollout.
+SGLang is fully supported with verl, and SGLang RL Group is working extensively on building unique features, including multi-turn agentic RL, VLM RLHF, server-based RL, and partial rollout.
 Please refer to [this document](https://verl.readthedocs.io/en/latest/workers/sglang_worker.html) for the installation guide and more information.

 ## Citation and acknowledgement